 For maximum safety and efficiency, tackle block and sheave systems must be properly designed, used, and maintained.
 You must understand the use of tackle block components and sheaves in the system.
-These instructions provide this knowledge.
+The responsibility for the use and application of products rests with the user.
 Read them carefully and completely.

 Some parts of these instructions must use technical words and detailed explanations.
-NOTE: If you do not understand all words, diagrams, and definitions - DO NOT TRY TO DESIGN OR USE A TACKLE BLOCK OR SHEAVE SYSTEM!
+NOTE: If you do not understand all words, diagrams, and definitions - A block and system must be designed by a qualified person.
 For further assistance, call:

-In U.S.A. - Crosby Engineered Products Group at (800)777-1555.
+In U.S.A. - Crosby Engineered Products Group at (800) 777-1555.